apache/ignite-3/modules/sql-engine/README.md

 The unit of work for this pool is a query that should be optimized.
 An optimization task is compute-heavy.
 Besides, the planning cycle is not optimized well enough, hence some tasks might require unreasonable amounts of time to complete, thus should be killed by a timeout.

-The size of this pool was chosen by a dice roll and hardcoded to 4, and should be moved to configuration in the future.
+The size of this pool was chosen by a dice roll and hardcoded to 4.
 The pool is named ‘sql-planning-pool’.

 ### Execution pool